Birmingham Nursing Home Abuse Attorney

 All despite nominal protection from laws like the Federal Nursing Home Reform Act (NHRA).
 That law applies to all nursing homes that get Medicare or Medicaid funds and specifies both the rights of nursing home residents and minimum standards for many aspects of care, including resident nutrition, use of restraints, and the prevention and care of bed sores.

-The NHRA doesn’t provide nursing home residents with the right to sue the facility for violations, but an experienced Alabama nursing home abuse lawyer can use any violations as evidence that the nursing home was negligent.
+The NHRA doesn’t provide nursing home residents with the right to sue the facility for violations, but an experienced Birmingham nursing home abuse lawyer at Drake Injury Lawyers can use any violations as evidence that the nursing home was negligent.

 - Not enough staff members to perform the work needed to keep residents healthy and safe